BLCM/bl3hotfixes/README.md

   ([GBX Post](https://borderlands.com/en-US/news/2021-03-11-borderlands-3-hotfixes-mar-11/),
   [Local Archive](gbx_info_archive/2021-03-11-hotfixes.md))
-* **2021-04-01**: 58th announced hotfixes: re-launch of Show Me The Eridium event, some character balancing, weapon buffs, and other smaller fixes ([GBX Post](https://borderlands.com/en-US/news/2021-04-01-borderlands-3-hotfixes-apr-1/), [Local Archive](gbx_info_archive/2021-04-01-show_me_the_eridium.md))
+* **2021-04-01**: 58th announced hotfixes: re-launch of Show Me The Eridium event, some character balancing, weapon buffs, and other smaller fixes.
+Also a reprise of last year's April Fools joke, which makes all characters, pets, and clones tiny.
+  ([GBX Post](https://borderlands.com/en-US/news/2021-04-01-borderlands-3-hotfixes-apr-1/),
+  [Local Archive](gbx_info_archive/2021-04-01-show_me_the_eridium.md))
   * A small update an hour or two later fixed an issue with their Try-Bolt buff
+* **2021-04-02**: Removal of the April Fool's joke from yesterday.